visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Limit Cycle operator
 ~~~~~~~~~~~~~~~~~~~~

-The Limit Cycle Operator allows one to search for closed material lines (limit
+The Limit Cycle Operator detects limit cycles within a vector field.
+Integral
-cycles) which are elliptic LCS's.
-To perform this search one defines a Poincaré
-section where a series of integral curves are advected.
-In a Limit Cycle, most
+curves are seeded at a Poincaré section and integrated through the vector
-integral curves will return to the Poincaré section at which point their
+field.
+Curves that return to the Poincaré section indicate a limit cycle, and
-integration will be stopped.
-Some integral curves may not return to the
+the integration of the curve will stop.
+Some integral curves will not return
-Poincaré section.
-To limit run-a-way integration, the user can control the
-termination criteria.
+to the Poincaré section, which can be terminated with termination criteria.

 For the integral curves that return to the Poincaré section a signed return
 distance is calculated.
 Curves with a return distance below the cycle tolerance